Skip to content

 Refined over 14 years by our scientists, the latest variant of MCC technology can capture up to 40% of the CO2 emitted from a vehicle’s exhaust.
 The CO2 is stored on-board the vehicle, and once offloaded can be used in a variety of industrial and commercial products.

-Current estimates predict that there will be 1.7 billion vehicles using internal combustion engines by 2040.
+Some estimates predict that there could be as many as 1.7 billion vehicles still using internal combustion engines in 2040.
 This clearly poses huge challenges for both our natural resources and the environment — particularly in terms of carbon dioxide (CO2) emissions and impending targets on carbon neutrality.

 MCC has the potential to significantly reduce freight transport emissions, and would be especially viable when applied to captive fleets.